 And so, project TWITTER never really took off.
 However, although time and money were expended the project was not a complete failure.
 A lot of valuable lessons were learnt and, of course, he also happened to register the domain twitter.co.uk, which he eventually sold to an American organisation a few years later for a handsome price.

-Meanwhile, a blind friend, expressing his frustration at not being able to use his newly acquired computer to do all the things he thought he'd be able to do with it, said, "I only bought the computer to have some fun".
+Meanwhile, another idea had been born.
+A blind friend, expressing his frustration at not being able to use his newly acquired computer to do all the things he thought he'd be able to do with it, said, "I only bought the computer to have some fun".